 In a typical Axon application there is only one event bus.
 Wiring it is just a matter

-of creating a bean of a subtype of EventBus
+of creating a bean of a subtype of EventBus.
+The

 <beans xmlns="http://www.springframework.org/schema/beans"> <bean id="eventBus" class="org.axonframework.eventhandling.SimpleEventBus"/> </beans>